 Wild Birds Unlimited is getting ready to start an online order system, where customers can place an order online and opt to have it delivered, or pick it up in the store.
 “We expect this to take place before Christmas,” Diane says.
 “This will provide an added level of service for customers short on time or who prefer home delivery.”

-Wild Bird Unlimited also stocks bird baths and bird bath de-icers, binoculars and birding books, outdoor benches and garden and patio accessories, misters and feeders for hummingbirds, squirrel resistant feeders, and high quality hardware systems that are customizable so that you can have multiple bird feeders on one piece.
-For the holidays, they will stock a lot more gifts, like candle-holders and winter themed items.
+Wild Birds Unlimited also stocks bird baths and bird bath de-icers; binoculars; birding books; outdoor benches; garden and patio accessories; misters and feeders for hummingbirds; squirrel resistant feeders; and high quality hardware systems that are customizable so that you can have multiple bird feeders on one piece.
+For the holidays, they will stock a lot more gifts, like candle-holders and winter-themed items.

 “We provide a service for our clients called Feederscaping,” Diane says.
 “We will go to your yard and conduct an analysis of it, taking into account your yard’s ecology and where structures are located, and make recommendations about feeders and seed and sometimes shrubs to attract the kinds of birds you would like to have.”

-They have a team of experts at their disposal if they ever gets stumped by something.
+Diane and Rich have a team of experts at their disposal if they ever get stumped by a question.
 The franchise has several naturalists on their staff, as well as other avenues of support.

 Last year, Diane and Rich established a bluebird trail in partnership with Huntington Beach State Park.
 Rich installed six bird boxes in the park, and customers monitored the progress of the nests that included Eastern Bluebirds, Carolina Chickadees and Carolina Wrens.

 “We followed them all the way through to when they fledged, which means they left the nest,” Diane says.

 They reported their findings to the South Carolina Bluebird Society, and are excited that the Grand Strand is finally on the organization’s map.